DonDhaky/Quizzyverse-Project/README.md

   2. Earn XP:
      For each quiz completed, you will earn 50 XP points if all answers are correct.
 XP helps you rank up in the leaderboard.
   3. Check Leaderboard:
-     Visit the "Leaderboard" section to see your rank compared to other players.
+     Visit the "Admin" section to see your rank compared to other players.
 Higher XP means a higher rank!
 You can also check              your XP on the left corner of the navbar in the home page.

 **Creating Quizzes**